devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> It's recommended to run Guetzli on high quality images (e.g uncompressed input images, PNG sources or JPEGs of 100% quality or close).
 While it will work on other images (e.g JPEGs of quality 84 or lower), results can be poorer.</aside>

 While compressing an image with Guetzli is very (very) time-consuming and will make your fans spin, for larger images, it is worth it.
-I saw plenty of examples where it saved anywhere up to 40% on file size while maintaining visual fidelity.
+I have seen a number of examples where it saved anywhere up to 40% on file size while maintaining visual fidelity.
 This made it perfect for archiving photos.
-On small to medium sized images, I still saw some savings (in the 10-15KB range) but they were not quite as well pronounced.
+On small to medium sized images, I have still seen some savings (in the 10-15KB range) but they were not quite as well pronounced.
 Guetzli can introduce more liquify-esque distortion on smaller images while compressing.

 You may also be interested in Eric Portis research [comparing](https://cloudinary.com/blog/a_closer_look_at_guetzli) Guetzli to Cloudinary's auto-compression for a different data point on effectiveness.